censix/INTRADAY-PartAB/README.md

 Quickstart:
 ====================
+Make sure you have the following R packages installed, either from CRAN or r-forge:
+  quantmod, mmap, IBrokers, blotter, FinancialInstrument.

-to run the dummy EURUSD strategy, do the following:
+To run the dummy EURUSD strategy, do the following:
 Open two terminals in INTRADAY-PartAB/

 ==== Initialize strategy (terminal 1)